-On our recent trip to Hawaii, I knew that we would be spending some time in local grocery stores, especially since our Airbnb rental near Hilo on the Big Island and our VRBO condo in Kihei, Maui both featured well-equipped kitchens.
+On my 2019 and 2023 trips to Hawaii, I spent quite a bit of time in grocery stores—we stayed in Airbnb rentals with kitchens and wanted to save some money by preparing food ourselves instead of eating out.
 Obviously, Hawaii is part of the U.S., but its location and unique culture make a grocery run a bit different from one on the mainland.

 Whether you're wondering how to navigate a Hawaiian grocery store as a tourist or you're hoping to save some money in your vacation budget, here's a guide to grocery shopping in Hawaii.